The Routledge Handbook of Information History

 Valentina Glajar and Corina L. Petrescu

 32. Families as Communities of Information.
-Or: The Importance of Knowing your Relatives
+Or: The Importance of Knowing Your Relatives

 Markus Friedrich

-33. Feathers and Formats: Information, Technology and Homing Pigeons in War
+33. Feathers and Formats: Information, Technology, and Homing Pigeons in War

-Frank Blazich Jr.
+Frank A. Blazich, Jr.

 34. Information and Communication Theories: A Global History of the (Con)fusion